Stop-Loss Insurance for Self-Funded Employers: Essential Guide to Coverage and Risk Management

 Employers can implement various risk management strategies to complement their stop-loss insurance.
 These strategies include:

-- Claims Management: Monitoring and managing claims effectively can help identify high-cost cases early, allowing for timely intervention.
+- Claims Management: Monitoring and managing claims effectively can help identify high-cost cases early, allowing for timely intervention tailored to Michigan’s healthcare environment.

 - Employee Wellness Programs: Investing in wellness initiatives can reduce overall healthcare costs by promoting healthier lifestyles among employees.